AustralianBioCommons/gen3-dd-viz/README.md

 - [`ega.json`](./examples/ega.json)
 - [`gdc.json`](./examples/gdc.json)

-These can be used to test the parser or to explore the visualization without needing to source your own schema.
+These can be used to test the parser or to explore the visualization without needing to create your own schema.